Versions of Me: Critical reception

+Reviews

 Versions of Me received generally positive reviews from critics.
 On review aggregator Album of the Year, the album has a rating of 77 out of 100 based on 3 reviews.

 Reviewing positively for NME, Nick Levine called the album "a searingly ambitious affair from a star who knows exactly what she wants", scoring it four out of five stars.
 In another positive review for Forbes, Chis Méndez affirmed Anitta "shows that she's more than just a pretty face—one that she's proud of after "hundreds" of cosmetic procedures.
 She easily hops between English, Spanish, and Portuguese as she sings about love, lust, loss, and everything in between".

 For Rolling Stone, Julissa Lopez stated that Anitta's search for an international market "worked, and it made Anitta one of the biggest stars in the Latin pop world.
 For her next act, she's ready to take on the rest of the planet, and she's planning to do so by sharing the most uncompromising portrait of herself on Versions of Me".
 Reviewing the album for Rolling Stone, Charles Aaron found it to be "a tirelessly bewitching global dance-floor experience", adding "some may harbor doubts [of Anitta's success], but Anitta has the talent – and data – she needs", rating it four out of five stars.

 Billboard affirmed the record "proves Anitta's versatility and chameleonic abilities to dabble in multiple genres".
 Ana Claro Ribeiro for The Life of Best Fit, said "as [Anitta] dreams of becoming Brazilian funk's poster girl and pave the way for more Brazilian artists to have a global platform, Anitta knows damn well that the route to success requires a few concessions and adjustments, and she's very willing to make them", rating the album 7 out of 10.
 In June 2022, Rolling Stone, ranked Versions of Me as one of the 58 best albums of 2022.
 The same month, Billboard ranked Versions of Me as one of the best 22 Latin albums of 2022.